 This nano-module introduces the management of areas designated as parks and protected areas.
 We will define what a protected area is, the types and roles of protected areas and some of the processes for establishing protected areas.
 We will introduce the benefits that flow from having protected areas.
 We will also introduce the dual mandate of parks and the concept of ecological integrity.
 We will review Canada's system of protected areas and our commitments under the UN Convention on Biodiversity (the Aichi targets).
 Using examples we will look at how protected areas are managed in British Columbia.

-Grade 10 Math or equivalent, Basic English Proficiency, Competency with Computer.
+- Grade 10 Math or equivalent and Basic English Proficiency and Competency with Computer.

 Upon successful completion of this course, the student will be able to: